Comedian Andy Smart dies ‘unexpectedly’

 “He had so many friends and such a great life.
 Raise a glass for him.”

+They followed the victory with appearances on Wake Up London and Channel 4’s The Tube where Smart, memorably dressed as a hotel bellboy and acting like a great dane, licked presenter Paula Yates’s face.

+Three years later, the duo returned to Channel 4 to present American football.

-Tributes from fellow comics have already been pouring in, led by Eddie Izzard, who is remembering Smart as a “very funny man and a great improviser”.
+Tributes from fellow comics have already been pouring in, led by fellow comedian Eddie Izzard, who is remembering Smart as a “very funny man and a great improviser”.

 “His talent will be missed,” Izzard tweeted.